 The sheer number of stakeholders an organisation has and the diverse interests and involvement of each and every one means that an organisation will not be able to engage on the same level with all stakeholders.

-Mapping/analysing all known stakeholders could, therefore, be of great benefits to organisations enabling an evaluation of the level of engagement.
+Therefore, mapping/analysing all known stakeholders could be of great benefit to organisations enabling an evaluation of the level of engagement.